 To make the cake layers, whisk together the dry ingredients in a large bowl.
 In another bowl, whisk together the buttermilk, oil, and vanilla extract.

 Add the butter to the bowl of a stand mixer fitted with a paddle attachment.
-Beat the butter until smooth, then gradually pour in the granulated sugar.
-The butter and sugar must be beaten together for roughly four to five minutes.
+Beat the butter on low speed until smooth, then slowly pour in the granulated sugar.
+The butter and sugar must be beaten together at medium speed for roughly four to five minutes.
 Do not skip this step!
 This adds lots of air to the butter mixture and makes for a supremely fluffy cake.

 Once the butter and sugar mixture is light and fluffy, mix in the eggs one at a time.
 Make sure to stop and scrape around the bottom and sides of the bowl after each egg.
 This will ensure they’re properly mixed with the creamed butter and sugar.